azapro01/Database-Project-2-1-LiteraryFables/README.md

 This is our database project Literary Fables done by Debashmita Saha(Roll: 2105098) and Azmain Apro(Roll: 2105111).

-The advanced queries are inside the app.js file, all of them have the comment //Advanced Query above them.
+The advanced queries are inside the ADVANCED_QUERY.txt file, you can also find them inside the app.js file, all of them have the comment //Advanced Query above them.
 Triggers are in the Triggers.sql file and procedures and functions are in procedures&function.sql file.
 All other database queries are in the general.sql file.